arnowelzel/lightbox-photoswipe/readme.txt

 * Added option to exclude by post type.
 * The lightbox will no longer be disabled on the home page, archive pages or search results if it is disabled in one or more pages/posts.
 * Updated frontend code to improve compatibility with older browsers.
+* Fixed redundant database updates which might cause a performance issue.

 = 2.100 =